RES37/LabExer06A/README.md

 # LabExer06A

-Pagnabasa mo to, bading ka
+Pag nabasa mo to, bading ka